 Recently I bowed to the suggestions of Amazon and bought two Science Fiction novels, Altered Carbon by Richard K. Morgan and Spin State by Chris Moriarty.
 I must say that the Amazon suggest-o-matic did a fine job.

 The two books have much in common.
 For instance, both take place in universes where information is not bound by the speed of light.
-This give the universe the absolute timeline that makes faster-than-light stories so much simpler.
+This gives the universe the absolute timeline that makes faster-than-light stories so much simpler.
 Spin State uses Quantum mechanics sleight-of-hand (thus the title), while Altered Carbon uses less well-defined hand-wavery.

 This leads to the core thesis in both books: If information can go faster than light, and humans can be described as information, then people can go faster than light.
 And if people are information, then information can be a person.
 Both stories have characters who are Artificial Intelligences.
 (They would argue that they are not artificial at all.)